ahixon/feo/README.md

-Currently just the Rust code to semi-boot and then run on the AP on the RK3399, and chainloads [lilmemcap](https://github.com/ahixon/lilmemcap) onto the M0 processor.
+Rust code that runs on the AP on the RK3399, initialises and then chainloads [lilmemcap](https://github.com/ahixon/lilmemcap) onto the M0 processor.

+It's expected that the image is loaded by TFTP by the built in bootloader.
+AP bringup is mostly handled by the bootloader right now.
+Eventually though there's no reason why this couldn't also be loaded directly from SRAM.

 # Installation